jrh3k5/freegames-xmtp/README.md

 # freegames-xmtp
-An XMTP bot that broadcasts announcements of free games over XMTP to subscribers
+An XMTP bot that broadcasts announcements of free games over XMTP to subscribers.

+This project has been validated to run on Node 18.

 ## Running Locally